lmielke/altered_bytes/altered/resources/templates/instructs_strats.md

 ## Response Layout and Format
 {% if instructs.io %}
 ### Response Layout:
 The following is a {{ instructs.strats.fmt.upper() }} template to be used for the expected LLM response.
-For clarity, comments have been added between the lines.
+For clarity, comments {{ instructs.strats.fmt_comment }} have been added between the lines.

 <response_template>